suvanshenoy/Library-System/README.md

 ```

-Note: make sure you run them simultaneous in 3 sessions
+Note: make sure you run them simultaneous in 3 terminal sessions